whisperpine/reonic-devops-challenge/SUBMISSION.md

 It's an engaging challenge that I enjoyed tackling!

-I've accomplished all the objectives in README.md with good practices.
+I've accomplished all the objectives and bonus in README.md with good practices.

 Let's cut to the chase - Here's my solution.